 We ported Background Refresh from Script Commands to Extensions to keep Menu Bar Commands up-to-date.
 Background Refresh is configured with a new interval option in the Extension's manifest and works for "no-view" mode commands

 We've released new React hooks to make it faster to build extensions that follow best practices.
 To do this, we looked at the Extension's repository for use cases and how we can improve them.
 Most Extensions connect to APIs: they make network requests, show a toast to handle errors, and add caching and optimistic updates to speed up interactions.
 Utils are available via a new public npm package.

 In our progress to move our native Extensions over to the Store and open source them, we began migrating Linear, re-writing the entire Extension in TypeScript.
 We're proud that the API can power such complex extensions, and the Linear extension is now available for your contribution.
-We've also open source the Google Workspace and Zoom extension after Launch Week.
+We've also open sourced the Google Workspace, Zoom and Asana extensions after Launch Week.